Ecwid/ecwid-api-docs/includes/_products.md

-thumbnail | string  | Image thumbnail URL resized to fit 46x42px box width | number |  Image width height |  number |  Image height
+thumbnail | string  | Image thumbnail URL resized to fit 46x42px box width | number |  Image width height |  number |  Image height orderby |  number |  The sort weight of the image in the gallery images list.
+The less the number, the closer the image to the beginning of the gallery

 #### AttributeValue
 Field | Type  | Description